 - 5.4.1 As stated above, a temporary increase in traffic movements will occur along Beach Road involving the transport of 19,000 tonnes of material to the site over a 6-week period, 25 x 20-tonne loads carrying 500 tonnes per day.
-This would involve 5-6 HGV deliveries per hour onto the A5 & Class 1 County Highway. - 5.4.2 The Council's Transportation Unit has no objection to the proposal subject to the following recommendations: - Sufficient arrangements should be put in place for a wheelwash facility on site with further provision for a road sweeper during the haulage period, - Sufficient signage to be agreed with the transportation service prior to the import of materials to the site in order to warn road users of heavy plant crossing the highway, if the proposal involves the transfer of materials from the nearby 'Arriva' materials storage facility, - Haulage movements restricted to 25 x 20-tonne loads per day. - 5.4.3 The site is not accessible to members of the public and the proposal does not affect the movement of people i.e. does not impact on pedestrian areas, footpaths or rights of way.
-However, it should be noted that there is a public right of way from Glandwr Road to the Crosville Club which is linked via an estate road through the Phase 1 development.
+This would involve 5-6 HGV deliveries per hour onto the A5 & Class 1 County Highway. - 5.4.2 The Council's Transportation Unit has no objection to the proposal subject to the following recommendations; - Sufficient arrangements should be put in place for a wheelwash facility on site with further provision for a road sweeper during the haulage period, - Sufficient signage to be agreed with the transportation service prior to the import of materials to the site in order to warn road users of heavy plant crossing the highway, if the proposal involves the transfer of materials from the nearby 'Arriva' materials storage facility, - Haulage movements restricted to 25 x 20-tonne loads per day. - 5.4.3 The site is not accessible to members of the public and the proposal does not affect the movement of people i.e. does not impact on pedestrian areas, footpaths or rights of way.
+However, it should be noted that there is a public right of way from Glandwr Road to the Crosville Club which is linked via an estate road through the Phase 1 development which forms part of the Sustrans National Cycle Network.
+The Construction Environment Management Plan submitted in support of the application confirms the use of appropriate signage as a means of warning other highway users that heavy goods vehicles (HGVs) will be frequenting the site during haulage operations and that close co-operation with the Highway Authority will be secured to ensure safe working practice.
+The CEMP further states that all site activities are to be contained within the hoarding line and a comprehensive traffic management plan will be implemented to ensure no disruption is caused to traffic or pedestrians on the adjoining roads or walkways.
 A walkway is also proposed around the headland of the Phase 2 development.
 It is not considered that the development will affect the integrity of the public right of way and the site has direct access onto the A5 County Highway.
-In consideration of highway impacts, the proposal is acceptable in principle in that the development is compliant with Policies CH22 & CH33 of the Unitary Development Plan.